A question often asked by clients is how does this work? It isn’t magic! It is a lot of hard work intermingled with scientific research.

 Our method is steeped in scientifically proven modalities.

-By recognizing the limiting beliefs at play and the behaviours, thoughts and cognitions that are associated with the belief our clients get an accurate view of some of the obstacles they have been trying to tackle for years.
+By recognizing the limiting beliefs at play and the behaviours, thoughts and cognitions that are associated with the belief, our clients get an accurate view of some of the obstacles they have been trying to tackle for years.
 Generally, the symptoms that they present within an intake session are linked to one or more limiting beliefs.
 Once a limiting belief can be eliminated then the maladaptive behaviours, thoughts and cognitions can be eliminated as well.
 Symptoms can manifest in things like anxiety disorder, panic disorder and social anxiety just to name a few.

 The reprocessing removes the emotionality from the memory allowing it to become a part of the declarative memory.
 The memory does not vanish; it simple changes the emotions and body sensations attached to the memory, so that it can be discussed calmly, without huge emotional reactions.

 The third modality that influences Shift’s Therapy protocol, considered an effective treatment for the diagnosis of Post-Traumatic Stress Disorder and now, many other concerns.
 This is the modality that allows us to take a traumatic memory that is connected to a limiting belief and reprocess it using bilateral stimulation.
-Bilateral Stimulation is the act of having the brain moving back and forth in order to assist in processing.
+Bilateral Stimulation is the act of having activity in the brain moving back and forth in order to assist in processing.
 The end result is that disturbing thoughts, memories, beliefs and behaviours that are stored in a place of trauma in the brain actually move to be stored in the brain where declarative memory, normal memory, is stored.
 The idea being that emotionality is removed from the memories, thoughts, beliefs and behaviours, which then eliminated the trauma attached to them.
 This provides an opportunity for positive thoughts, beliefs and behaviours to emerge or be learned, which allows our clients to live more productive lives.

 The first memory that is processed is the earliest one that can be accessed and is linked to the belief the client is working on.
-It is a very different experience to traditional talk therapy, but, has been proven to be very successful in dealing with many psychological concerns.
+It is a very different experience from traditional talk therapy, but, has been proven to be very successful in dealing with many psychological concerns.
 Once the limiting beliefs have been removed and the memories have been reprocessed, our clients notice a dramatic improvement in their life satisfaction.
 They either have a new view of their potential or are so relieved with the absence of familiar reactions that they can see new opportunities and paths that were not evident to them before.
 This protocol is about getting to the root of the problem, not simply symptom management.
 It bears repeating: It’s nor magic, it’s just plain hard work.
-Why not try CBT counselling Calgary.

 Trauma, Attachment, and Stress Disorders: Rethinking and Reworking Developmental Issues.
 Retrieved from here.